Central Library: Children's Library

 • If you are hoping to visit one of our branches please contact the specific branch directly.

 • Contacting the children’s librarian at the location you’re visiting is the best way to ensure your class will receive the materials they need on the day of your visit.
 Getting in touch ahead of time allows children’s librarians to request books from other library branches if needed, especially if your class is studying a seasonal or topical subject.
-Two weeks’ notice will improve the chances of the material arriving in time.
+Three weeks’ notice will improve the chances of the material arriving in time.

 • See our Central Library Tours page for more information.